omigroup/gltf-extensions/extensions/2.0/OMI_audio_emitter/README.md

 #### `bufferView`

 The index of the bufferView that contains the audio data.
-Use this instead of the image's uri property.
+Use this instead of the audio source's uri property.

 #### `mimeType`

 The audio's MIME type.
 Required if `bufferView` is defined.
-Unless specified by another extension, the only supported mimeType is audio/mpeg.
+Unless specified by another extension, the only supported mimeType is `audio/mpeg`.

 #### `uri`